Maximize brand value by formulating to 2023 consumer food preferences

 - How Ingredion can help your company use this data to win

-The insights from the ATLAS survey serve as a perfect starting point as manufacturers evaluate their formulations and seek new ways to incorporate additional benefits, such as clean label ingredients, reduced sugar, added fibre, sustainable farming and a wealth of others that can tip the competitive scale for a consumer comparing products in the supermarket aisle.
+The insights from the ATLAS survey serve as a perfect starting point as manufacturers evaluate their formulations and seek new ways to incorporate additional benefits, such as clean label ingredients, reduced sugar, added fiber, sustainable farming and a wealth of others that can tip the competitive scale for a consumer comparing products in the supermarket aisle.

 Put Ingredion’s exclusive and comprehensive consumer research to work

 What’s most exciting for our customers is the scale of the data in each survey allows us to drill down by region, category and ingredient.
-So, for example, we can help our customers understand how the desire for increased fibre is affecting noodle trends in Asia or bakery products in Europe.
+So, for example, we can help our customers understand how the desire for increased fiber is affecting noodle trends in Asia or bakery products in Europe.